rauc/rauc/docs/using.rst

 Unlike handlers, hooks allow the author of a bundle to add or replace functionality for the installation of a specific bundle.
-This can be useful for performing additional migration steps, checking for specific previously installed bundle versions or for manually handling updates of images rauc cannot handle natively.
+This can be useful for performing additional migration steps, checking for specific previously installed bundle versions or for manually handling updates of images RAUC cannot handle natively.

 To reduce the complexity and number of files in a bundle, all hooks must be